cadesalaberry/lucky-you/README.md

 which is why I added analytics.
 My choice went to [mixpanel](https://mixpanel.com) for their awesome design and the free 30000 data points.

-To start getting feedback on your mixpanel account, change the mixpanel token to yours.
+To start getting feedback on your mixpanel account, change the the value of `analytics.Mixpanel.token` to your token.

 # Contribute